-- 3.1) For international competitions, the stage should have 3 meters clearance in front, to the side and behind each pole.
-There should be 2,5 meters at minimum and 3 meters maximum between each pole.
-In national competition, there should be a minimum of 2 meters between and around the poles. - 3.2) The stage or seating should be elevated so spectators and judges have the best view. - 3.3) The judges must be seated in the center, in front of the stage with an unobstructed view. - 3.4) Judges should preferably not be near the audience.
+- 3.1) The podium (stage) should be at least $8 \text{ m} \times 8 \text{ m}$ in size and no more than $10 \text{ m} \times 10 \text{ m}$ .
+The competition floor must be in wood or linoleum. - a) If the competition is in a sports arena, the podium on which the competition takes place, can be 80 to 100 cm high and closed off at the rear with a background. - b) If the competition is in an auditorium, theatre, or other suitable structure for the smooth running of the competition, the stage must have the same minimum measurements required for an organized competition in a sports arena. - 3.2) The stage or seating should be elevated so spectators and judges have the best view. - 3.3) The judges must be seated in the center, in front of the stage with an unobstructed view. - 3.4) Judges should preferably not be near the audience.
 At international level the judges must not be near the audience.